ademcifci/Plex-Live-Scan/README.md

 ### Path announcement

 On startup and every 30 minutes, the agent posts its list of watched paths to the receiver.
 This keeps the receiver's UI current and allows it to show which paths still need a mapping configured.
+The agent status indicator in the top right of the web UI shows how long ago it last checked in — it turns red if the agent has been silent for more than 35 minutes.

 ---